scale-it/algo-builder/docs/guide/deployer.md

 await deployer.mkContractLsig('file.py', { ARG_DAO_APP: 1 }, "CLsig");

-// now during querying, you only need this lsig name const lsigInfo = deployer.getLsigByName("CLsig");
+// now during querying, you only need this lsig name const lsigInfo = deployer.getLsig("CLsig");
 ```

-**NOTE:** For contract lsig you generally don't require to save info in checkpoint, but we recommend it so that it creates an entry in checkpoint, and then you can directly use `deployer.getLsigByName(<name>)` to query it's data.
+**NOTE:** For contract lsig you generally don't require to save info in checkpoint, but we recommend it so that it creates an entry in checkpoint, and then you can directly use `deployer.getLsig(<name>)` to query it's data.
 Alternatively, you can also use `deployer.loadLogicByFile`.

 #### Compile contracts